-\end{theorem} As we show in \Cref{ap:imperfect-distshift}, \Cref{cor:excess-bias} provides a tighter epistemic error bound than \Cref{thm:imperfect-distshift}.\footnote{ This is reminiscent of results from Domain Adaptation Theory that incorporating terms that reflect a learner's ``capacity to adapt'' generally leads to tighter inequalities \citep{redko_survey_2019}. } Like the approximation bias (which reflects model restrictions) and lack of convergence (which reflects data scarcity), $\distshiftLearner$ (which reflects the quality of the learner's inductive biases) is a property of the learning procedure.
-The bound reveals that the learner faces a trade-off (akin to but distinct from a bias--variance trade-off): To reduce epistemic error, the learner's predictor must both fit the source data (small $\bias$ and $\distshiftLearner$).
+\end{theorem} As we show in \Cref{ap:imperfect-distshift}, \Cref{cor:excess-bias} provides a tighter epistemic error margin than \Cref{thm:imperfect-distshift}.\footnote{ This is reminiscent of results from domain adaptation theory in which incorporating terms that reflect a learner's ``capacity to adapt'' generally leads to tighter inequalities \citep{redko_survey_2019}. } It reveals that the learner faces a trade-off (akin to, but distinct from, a bias--variance trade-off): To reduce epistemic error, the learner's predictor must fit but not overfit to the source data (small $\bias$ and $\distshiftLearner$).

 \paragraph{Computability of $\distshift$} So far, we have treated the components of the epistemic error margin as theoretical quantities.
 In some cases, one may want to directly approximate the terms in the bound to, for instance, obtain a concrete guarantee on a model's performance.
 In general, the learner does not have access to $\bestfitdist{}$ (to compute $\bias$), $\bary{\hypersourcedist}$ (to compute $\convergence$), or $\bary{\hypertargetdist}$ (to compute $\distshift$).
 If it did, it would not only be able to compute the epistemic error margin exactly, but have solved the learning problem it confronts in the first place.
 The learner does, however, have the source data, i.e., a set of finite samples from $\bary{\hypersourcedist}$.
 If the learner also has access to finite samples from the target tasks (from fine-tuning or later deployment in these tasks), this can facilitate a (perhaps retrospective) numerical approximation of the extent of distribution shift $\distshift$.